Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

    // We specify the package of our tess

    import com.thoughtworks.selenium.*;
-   // This is the driver's import, you'll use this for instantiating a
+   // This is the driver's import.
+You'll use this for instantiating a
-   // browser and make it do what you need.
+   // browser and making it do what you need.

    import java.util.regex.Pattern;
    // Selenium-IDE add the Pattern module because it's sometimes used for
    // regex validations.
 You can remove the module if it's not used in your
-   //script.
+   // script.

    public class NewTest extends SeleneseTestCase {
    // We create our Selenium test case